 What I do at iFixit

-I run iFixit's email program and support other assorted marketing efforts.
+I manage iFixit's email program and support other assorted marketing efforts.
 Sign up to read my novice Star Wars jokes.

 Why I work at iFixit

 But I'd like to think that makes me one of the kinds of people iFixit wants to reach: someone who's concerned about the burning state of our world but is afraid to confront the material realities driving said state.
-Repair is an effective way to get in touch with the forces that shape our world and the Things that fill it.
-The most sustainable anything is the one that’s already in your pocket/apartment/car/house/hand, so every time we fix something instead of replacing it, the more we can focus on the more important things: our friends, family, hobbies, art, whatever makes us come alive.
+Repair is an effective way to get in touch with the forces that shape our world and the things that fill it.
+The most sustainable anything is the one that’s already in your apartment/car/pocket/hand, so every time we fix something instead of replacing it, the more we can focus on the important things in life: our families, friends, hobbies, art.
 And, repair helps people believe in themselves, which is all we can really do sometimes.

 That being said, I’ve replaced several batteries in my time at iFixit, and I now get excited whenever someone asks me why their PS4 controller is broken or they think they need a new phone but there’s really just lint in their charging port.
 It feels pretty good.

 - My favorite movie(s) is the Before trilogy by Richard Linklater, which is embarrassing, and I obsessively check my Letterboxd.

 - I love editing resumes, blogs, college application essays… seriously email me if you need something edited and I’ll probably respond.